- Vapor quality;

 This is one of those few vaporizers that leaves a very strong 1st impression, even on people who never vaped in their life.

 The outer shell is made of aluminum.
-And this shell isn't only beautiful, but together with the ergonomic shape, gives the IQ a really strong presence in your hand.
+And this shell isn't only beautiful, but together with the ergonomic shape, it gives the IQ a really strong presence in your hand.

 The DaVinci IQ is one of my favorite vapes to hold inside my hand.
 It just feels like a perfect fit, like it was designed to ‘click' inside the palm of your hand.